 A full appreciation of the business significance and the need for a headless content management system warrants a more thorough discussion.
 For a closely related topic, please read the article on What is a decoupled CMS?

 Why Do We Need a Headless CMS?

 The headless CMS is an essential piece of technology because we live in an omnichannel world.
 The content that enterprises create for their website also needs to appear on apps, integrations, newsletters, and more.
 And managing a duplicate copy of that content for multiple channels is a terrible, inefficient nightmare.

 If your company makes an update to the way it describes a product, that update shouldn’t be copied and pasted in 20 different systems.
 You should be able to make the update in one centralized location and push the change out to all of the places where it matters.

 That’s the power of a headless CMS.

 It works as one central source of truth for all of your company’s content and assets.
 It gives you one place to manage, edit, update, and publish that content.

 Whereas many web properties have been built using a traditional CMS — Wordpress, Drupal, Joomla, etc. — the emergence of the headless CMS offers some significant benefits for firms that are growing into new channels, launching new products and integrations, or simply transact with customers across a range of touchpoints on multiple platforms and devices.

-If we compare the headless CMS with a traditional CMS as a side-by-side service, there are some significant advantages that headless offers that are not possible through most traditional CMS systems.
+If we compare the headless CMS with a traditional CMS side-by-side, there are some significant advantages that headless offers that are not possible through most traditional CMS systems.

 |Headless CMS Benefits||Explanation|